bellsociety/bellsociety.com_old/README.md

 2. Copy the contents of [_members/2014/alex_rattray.md](https://raw.githubusercontent.com/bellsociety/bellsociety.com/master/_members/2014/alex_rattray.md) into it.
 3. Customize!
 Replace Alex's stuff with your own.
 You may leave things blank.
   - (For the curious, the stuff between the `---`'s at the top is yaml, and below that is markdown)
 4. If you'd like, add a custom bio down below the lower `---`.
-(Markdown/HTML), aka just write words and you're fine.
+Write in Markdown (it's easy!!!).
-5. Add a jpeg of your pretty face to `images/members/2032` with a filename of `will_jahbs.jpeg
+5. Add a jpeg of your pretty face to `images/members/2032` with a filename of `will_jahbs.jpeg`
   - The file format must be `.jpeg`, not `.jpg` or `.png` or `.anythingelse`.
   - The file name must otherwise exactly match the `will_jahbs.md` in `_members/year/2032`.
+  - (This is because Alex, the original creator, was feeling hacky.
+You could fix this if you felt like it, but consistency can be nice sometimes.)
   - Uploading images isn't possible through the github website =( so you'll probably want to email/dropbox/whatever your photo to someone who has admin privileges, and make them upload it with git.
 Thank them with a big hug.
-  - (This is because Alex, the original creator, was feeling hacky.
-You could fix this if you felt like it, but consistency can be nice sometimes.)

 6. Ring many bells with jubilation.